• Home

 PMA Academy Global Mobility Leader Courses are onsite, immersive capability-building formats lasting 1–2 days, intentionally designed to move participants: From operational expertise to real strategic influence.

 They are not trainings.
 They are strategic working labs where Global Mobility leaders actively develop future-ready capabilities.
-Our events are hosted at inspiring and truly unforgettable locations – away from grey, windowless hotels.
+Our events are hosted at inspiring and truly unforgettable locations – away from grey, windowless hotel settings to create the psychological and intellectual space required for genuine repositioning.

 At the heart of the courses is active capability development, not passive listening.